 Mrs. M is an 85-year-old woman who comes to the office complaining of weight loss.
 She is quite concerned that she has something dreadful.

-Three pivotal points are worth remembering when evaluating the patient with IWL.
-First, the weight loss should be documented, because 25–50% of patients who complain of IWL, have not in fact lost weight.
+Three pivotal points are worth remembering when evaluating patients with unintentional weight loss (Figure 32-1).
+First, the weight loss should be documented, because 25–50% of patients that complain of unintentional weight loss, have not in fact lost weight (and do not need to be evaluated).
 Elderly adults often lose muscle mass and simply look like they lost weight.
-Weight loss should be documented by comparing prior weights or if these are unavailable by finding a significant decrease in a patient's clothing size.
+Weight loss should be documented by comparing prior weights or, if these are unavailable, by finding a significant decrease in a patient’s clothing size.

 Diagnostic approach: unintentional weight loss.

 Clinicians should verify the weight loss or document significant changes in the patient’s clothing or belt size.

 Second, patients should be asked about diarrhea or other symptoms of malabsorption, including large, difficult to flush or malodorous stools.
 Such symptoms suggest small bowel or pancreatic disease and direct the diagnostic search.